Greenface Labs provides unique and innovative open source synthesizer module designs

 Greenface designs use through-hole components

-While surface-mount designs are smaller and more modern, Greenface Labs chose to use through-hole components because it is much easier for the typical DIY enthusiast to build, test and troubleshoot the circuitry.
+While surface-mount designs are smaller and more modern, Greenface Labs chose to use through-hole components for most designs because it is much easier for the typical DIY enthusiast to build, test and troubleshoot the circuitry.

 Schematics, Netlists, Gerber files and BOMs are free on GitHub

-Greenface Labs is committed to supporting the public-domain synthesizer community by developing unique and useful products.
-We then give away all the tedious work associated with building them.
-So, we provide the schematics, the PADS-compatible netlist, a Digi-Key compatible bill of materials (BOM) and even the Gerber files that can be used to manufacture the boards themselves.
+Greenface Labs is committed to supporting the public domain synthesizer community by developing unique and useful products.
+We provide the schematics, the PADS-compatible netlist, a Digi-Key compatible bill of materials (BOM) and even the Gerber files that can be used to manufacture the boards themselves.

 Additionally, we provide informational files where possible.
 These include…